How to Create Your Career Plan in 4 Easy Steps

 • Do not be afraid to cross options off your list of potential careers.
 Now is the best time to figure out you do not like a job or a profession.

-• Be flexible—it’s okay to make changes as you go or even start over.
+• Be flexible — it’s OK to make changes as you go or even start over.

-• Meet regularly with your career advisor or visit your Career Accelerator rep as things change and when you need advice.
+• Meet regularly with your career advisor or visit your Career Services rep as things change and when you need advice.
 They have experience helping students make career-oriented choices.

-Explore Shorelight partner universities and their career-ready degree programs >
+Explore Shorelight universities and their career-ready degree programs >